affromero/IBIO4490/05-Textons/Readme.md

     -   How can we classify an image using textons? (don't be overly detailed on this, just one or two paragraphs)
     -   What does the texton representation of an image tell us?
     -   How did you create the dictionary?
-    -   How many textons are you using?, Why?
+    -   How many textons are you using?
+Why?
-    -   Can you tell if some filters are more discriminative than others?, why would this happen?
+    -   Can you tell if some filters are more discriminative than others?
+Why would this happen?
 -   Description of the classifiers, hyperparameters and distance metrics
     -   What hyperparameters can you find in the classifiers?
 How can you choose their values?
     -   Did you apply any adjustments or preprocessing to the data? why?